-More accessible bus stops: Boarding islands and sidewalk extensions to make it easier to get on and off the bus; and safer crossings with shorter crossing distances.
+More accessible bus stops located at boarding islands along with sidewalk extensions to make it easier to get on and off the bus, will also promote safer crossings an shorter crossing distances.
 These improvements combined with upgraded lighting and signals will enhance safety.

 A more vibrant corridor for the community with new pedestrian-focused lighting and more landscaping and trees.